-"Ag" Silver "alteration" Changes in the chemical or mineralogical composition of a rock, generally produced by weathering or hydrothermal solutions "Arrangement" The corporate spin-out of Corvus from ITH by way of a plan of arrangement among ITH, the shareholders of ITH and Corvus under the BCBCA, effective August 26, 2010 "Au" Gold "Board" The board of directors of Corvus "BCBCA" Business Corporations Act (British Columbia), Corvus' gover ming statute "Corvus Nevada" Corvus Gold Nevada Inc., a wholly owned subsidiary of Corv under the laws of Nevada us USA subsisting "Corvus USA" Corvus Gold (USA) Inc., a wholly owned subsidiary of Corvu the laws of Nevada is subsisting under "Common Shares" The Common Shares without par value in the capital stock of are constituted on the date hereof Corvus as the same "Corvus" Corvus Gold Inc., a company organized under the laws of Bri tish Columbia "cut-off grade" The lowest grade of mineralized material that qualifies as ore in a given deposit, that is, material of the lowest assay value that is included in a resource/reserve estimate "deposit" A mineralized body which has been physically delineated by sufficient drilling, trenching, and/or underground work, and found to contain a sufficient average grade of metal or metals to warrant further exploration and/or development expenditures.
-Such a deposit does not qualify as a commercially mineable ore body or as containing reserves or ore, unless final legal, technical and economic factors are resolved "Director" A member of the Board of Directors of Corvus "disseminated" Fine particles of mineral dispersed throughout the enclosing rock "epigenetic" Said of a mineral deposit of origin later than that of the enclosing rocks "executive officer" When used in relation to any issuer (including the Company) n who is: neans an individual (a) a chair, vice chair or president; (b) a vice-president in charge of a principal bus or function, including sales, finance or prod (c) performing a policy-making function in resp pect of the issuer "g/t" Grams per metric tonne "grade" To contain a particular quantity of ore or mineral, relative to in a specified quantity of rock other constituents, "heap leaching" A method of recovering minerals from ore whereby crushed r non-porous liner and an appropriate chemical solution is spr the pile (the "heap") and allowed to percolate down through dissolving the desired minerals(s) as it does so.
-The chemic collected from the base of the heap and is treated to rem mineral(s) ayed on the top of a the crushed rock, cal solution is then "host" A rock or mineral that is older than rocks or minerals introduced into it or formed within it "host rock" A body of rock serving as a host for other rocks or for mineral deposits, or any rock in which ore deposits occur
+"Ag" Silver "alteration" Changes in the chemical or mineralogical composition of a rock, generally produced by weathering or hydrothermal solutions "Arrangement" The corporate spin-out of Corvus from ITH by way of a plan of arrangement among ITH, the shareholders of ITH and Corvus under the BCBCA, effective August 26, 2010 "Au" Gold "Board" The board of directors of Corvus "BCBCA" Business Corporations Act (British Columbia), Corvus' governing statute Corvus Gold Nevada Inc., a wholly owned subsidiary of Corvus USA "Corvus Nevada" subsisting under the laws of Nevada "Corvus USA" Corvus Gold (USA) Inc., a wholly owned subsidiary of Corvus subsisting under the laws of Nevada "Common Shares" The Common Shares without par value in the capital stock of Corvus as the same are constituted on the date hereof "Corvus" Corvus Gold Inc., a company organized under the laws of British Columbia "cut-off grade" The lowest grade of mineralized material that qualifies as ore in a given deposit, that is, material of the lowest assay value that is included in a resource/reserve estimate "deposit" A mineralized body which has been physically delineated by sufficient drilling, trenching, and/or underground work, and found to contain a sufficient average grade of metal or metals to warrant further exploration and/or development expenditures.
+Such a deposit does not qualify as a commercially mineable ore body or as containing reserves or ore, unless final legal, technical and economic factors are resolved "Director" A member of the Board of Directors of Corvus "disseminated" Fine particles of mineral dispersed throughout the enclosing rock "epigenetic" Said of a mineral deposit of origin later than that of the enclosing rocks "executive officer" When used in relation to any issuer (including the Company) means an individual who is: (a) a chair, vice chair or president; (b) a vice-president in charge of a principal business unit, division or function, including sales, finance or production; or (c) performing a policy-making function in respect of the issuer "g/t" Grams per metric tonne "grade" To contain a particular quantity of ore or mineral, relative to other constituents, in a specified quantity of rock "heap leaching" A method of recovering minerals from ore whereby crushed rock is stacked on a non-porous liner and an appropriate chemical solution is sprayed on the top of the pile (the "heap") and allowed to percolate down through the crushed rock, dissolving the desired minerals(s) as it does so.
+The chemical solution is then collected from the base of the heap and is treated to remove the dissolved mineral(s) "host" A rock or mineral that is older than rocks or minerals introduced into it or formed within it rock in which ore deposits occur

+A body of rock serving as a host for other rocks or for mineral deposits, or any